ChibiOS/ChibiOS/demos/ARM7-AT91SAM7S-GCC/readme.txt

 *****************************************************************************
-** ChibiOS/RT port for ARM7TDMI AT91SAM7X256.                              **
+** ChibiOS/RT port for ARM7TDMI AT91SAM7S256.                              **
 *****************************************************************************

 ** TARGET **

-The demo runs on an Olimex SAM7-EX256 board.
+The demo runs on an Olimex SAM7-P256 board.

 ** The Demo **

-The demo currently just flashes the LCD background using a thread.
+The demo currently just flashes the LED1 using a thread.
-The button SW1 prints an "Hello World!" string on COM1, the button SW2 activates che ChibiOS/RT test suite, output on COM1.
+The button B1 prints an "Hello World!" string on RS232_0, the button B2 activates che ChibiOS/RT test suite, output on RS232_0(port baudrate 38400).

 ** Build Procedure **